fidelix-project/fidelix/images/README.md

 --------------------------------------

 The standard image.
 Contains the live system and a /usr/src directory containting prebuilt binary packages.
-Useful as in installation image and/or a live USB image.
+Useful as an installation image and/or a live USB image.
 Can also be dd-ed directly to a destination drive.

 OS_NAME-OS_VERSION-OS_RELEASE_NAME.iso